-For a confidential discussion with our Customer Relations Officer: call 1300 720 711, email us at email@example.com
+For a confidential discussion with our Customer Care Officer: call 1300 720 711, or email us at firstname.lastname@example.org

 Whether you need to arrange a payment extension, instalment plan or something more, we understand that sometimes you just need a little extra help with your bills.
-Download our Hardship brochure to learn more.
+Download our 2023 Customer Care brochure to learn more.

 Our service level guarantee